cannatag/ldap3/ldap3/docs/manual/source/welcome.rst

 The ldap3 project
 #################

 ldap3 is a strictly RFC 4511 conforming LDAP V3 pure Python client.
-The same codebase works with Python 2 and Python 3
+The same codebase works with Python 2, Python 3, PyPy and PyPy3.

 License